ricallinson/deuce/README.md

 You can provide either an "init.yaml" or an "init.json" in the your application directory root.

 	./app
+		init.yaml
 		init.js
-		/lib
-			/my-yui-module.js
-			/not-yui.js

-If __YUI3 Offline__ encounters one at server start it will use the values defined there in place of the defaults.
-Below are the currently supported key.
+If __YUI3 Offline__ encounters one of these at server start it will use the values defined there in place of its defaults.
+Below are the currently supported keys;

 	# The URL to use for loading YUI
 	url: "./yui/yui/yui.js"